The Argentine broke the club's all-time scoring record, including friendlies, as Gerardo Martino's men bounced back from last weekend's loss in style

 The game was essentially put beyond doubt on 34 minutes when Iniesta unleashed a left-footed effort past Andres Fernandez and into the top right-hand corner from 25 yards.

-Barcelona picked up where it left off in the second half and grabbed a fourth after 63 minutes.
+Barcelona picked up where they left off in the second half and grabbed a fourth after 63 minutes.

 Iniesta cleverly worked his way into the area before laying the ball to Messi, who fired across the goalkeeper from the left edge of the six-yard box.